Choosing the Right Knitting Needles for Every Project

 • Go For: Circular needles for the body and DPNs or small circulars for sleeves.

-• Why: Easier to manage the larger number of stitches and reduces the need for seaming.
+• Why: Easier to manage the large volume of stitches and eliminates the need for seaming the body.

 Bulky Yarns